awsdocs/aws-cloudformation-user-guide/doc_source/conditions-section-structure.md

 # Conditions<a name="conditions-section-structure"></a>

-The optional `Conditions` section contains statements that determine whether a resource is created or a property is defined\.
-For example, you can compare if a value is equal to another value\.
-Based on the result of that condition, you can conditionally create resources\.
+The optional `Conditions` section contains statements that define the circumstances under which entities are created or configured\.
+For example, you can create a condition and then associate it with a resource or output so that AWS CloudFormation only creates the resource or output if the condition is true\.
+Similarly, you can associate the condition with a property so that AWS CloudFormation only sets the property to a specific value if the condition is true\.
+If the condition is false, AWS CloudFormation sets the property to a different value that you specify\.

 You might use conditions when you want to reuse a template that can create resources in different contexts, such as a test environment versus a production environment\.
 In your template, you can add an `EnvironmentType` input parameter, which accepts either **prod** or **test** as inputs\.
 For the production environment, you might include Amazon EC2 instances with certain capabilities; however, for the test environment, you want to use reduced capabilities to save money\.
 With conditions, you can define which resources are created and how they're configured for each environment type\.

-Conditions are evaluated based on input parameter values that you specify when you create or update a stack\.
+Conditions are evaluated based on predefined pseudo parameters or input parameter values that you specify when you create or update a stack\.
 Within each condition, you can reference another condition, a parameter value, or a mapping\.
 After you define all your conditions, you can associate them with resources and resource properties in the `Resources` and `Outputs` sections of a template\.

 At stack creation or stack update, AWS CloudFormation evaluates all the conditions in your template before creating any resources\.
-Any resources that are associated with a true condition are created\.
-Any resources that are associated with a false condition are ignored\.
+Resources that are associated with a true condition are created\.
+Resources that are associated with a false condition are ignored\.
+AWS CloudFormation also re\-evaluates these conditions at each stack update before updating any resources\.
+Resources that are still associated with a true condition are updated\.
+Resources that are now associated with a false condition are deleted\.

 **Important**
 During a stack update, you cannot update conditions by themselves\.
 You can update conditions only when you include changes that add, modify, or delete resources\.

-## How to Use Conditions Overview<a name="w3ab2c17c15c21c13"></a>
+## How to Use Conditions Overview<a name="conditions-section-structure-overview"></a>

-To conditionally create resources, you must include statements in at least two different sections of a template:
+Depending on the entity you want to conditionally create or configure, you must include statements in the following template sections:

+`Parameters` section
+Define the inputs that you want your conditions to evaluate\.
+The conditions evaluate to true or false based on the values of these input parameters\.
+If you want your conditions to evaluate pseudo parameters, you don't need to define the pseudo parameters in this section; pseudo parameters are predefined by AWS CloudFormation\.

 `Conditions` section
 Define conditions by using the intrinsic condition functions\.
 These conditions determine when AWS CloudFormation creates the associated resources\.